Diamond Valley Lake: Paleontological finds

 Many fossils of rabbits, rodents and pond turtles, as well as coyotes, deer and the Black bear, have been recovered as well.
-One of the most common animals identified from the Diamond Valley Lake site by San Bernardino County Museum scientists was the extinct American mastodon, Mammut americanum.
+One of the most common animals identified from the Diamond Valley Lake site by San Bernardino County Museum scientists was originally identified as the extinct American mastodon, Mammut americanum.
+However, these fossils were later identified as a new species Mammut pacificus.

 In North American paleontology, mastodons are thought to have been solitary forest-dwelling browsers.
 The abundance of mastodons in the fossil record from the site suggests that, during the last Ice Age, the Diamond Valley Lake site was more wooded or forested than today.

 Fossil remains of ponderosa pine and manzanita recovered from the site lend credence to this interpretation.
 Radiometric dating of fossil plants from the Diamond Valley Lake site confirms an age range of less than 13,000 years ago to more than 60,000 years ago for these fossils.

 Recreation

 Diamond Valley Lake offers fishing and light boating on the lake.
 A recreation park, aquatic center, visitor center and the Western Science Center along with the lake marina are located on the eastern end of the lake.
+The park and aquatic center are operated by the Valley-Wide Recreation & Park District.
 A viewpoint, offering views of the pumping station and I/O tower, along with most of the lake is located on the western end of the lake.
 To the south of the lake is the Southwestern Riverside County Multi-Species Reserve, a 13500 acre preserve between Diamond Valley Lake and Skinner Reservoir.
 The reserve is home to at least 16 sensitive, endangered or threatened native California bird, animal and plant species.

 Stocking of the lake with fish began before the reservoir was filled, with a small rearing pond being placed on the bottom of the valley.
 The lake has several species of freshwater fish; largemouth bass, smallmouth bass, bluegill, crappie, rainbow trout, striped bass, channel catfish, and shad.
-It was also discovered that a small population of flathead catfish were accidentally introduced.
+It was discovered that a small population of flathead catfish were accidentally introduced.
 It is considered one of the best fisheries in California.

 Much of the area around the lake remains undeveloped and empty.
 Original plans included large recreation areas on both the eastern and western end of the lake complete with golf courses, campgrounds, swimming lakes, water parks and other amenities.
 The MWD still plans on building the additional recreation facilities, but lack of funding and lack of support from developers has prevented them from doing so.